ncbi/sra-tools/tools/fastdump/readme.txt

 -------------------------------------------------------------------------------
-        fastdump - a faster fastq-dump
+        fasterq-dump - a faster fastq-dump
 -------------------------------------------------------------------------------

-The fastdump-tool uses temporary files and multi-threading to speed up the extraction of FASTQ from SRA-accessions.
+The fasterq-dump tool uses temporary files and multi-threading to speed up the extraction of FASTQ from SRA-accessions.
 If a minimal commandline is given:

-$fastdump SRR000001
+$fasterq-dump SRR000001

 The tool produces an output file called SRR000001.fastq in the current directory.
 The tool will also create a directory named 'fast.tmp' in the